websanco/liferay-learn/docs/dxp/latest/en/building-applications/remote-apps/remote-apps-with-headless-apis.md

 The [PatchForm.js](./remote-apps-with-headless-apis/resources/liferay-j4x7-overlay/src/components/PatchForm.js) receives input and calls the `patchObject` method upon the user clicking *Patch*.

-The [deleteForm.js](./remote-apps-with-headless-apis/resources/liferay-j4x7-overlay/src/components/PatchForm.js) receives input and calls the `deleteObject` method upon the user clicking *Delete*.
+The [DeleteForm.js](./remote-apps-with-headless-apis/resources/liferay-j4x7-overlay/src/components/DeleteForm.js) receives input and calls the `deleteObject` method upon the user clicking *Delete*.

+The forms are gathered together and displayed on one page with the [App.js](./remote-apps-with-headless-apis/resources/liferay-j4x7-overlay/src/App.js) file.

 ## Additional Information